BredeFK/Slack-Bot/README.md

 This project uses api's from _https://quotes.rest/_ for quotes and _https://api.github.com/_ for getting github users and repositories.

 ## Functionality
+* Daily quote will be sent every day at 09:15

 * `/quote` returns a daily quote

 ![](https://i.imgur.com/J8nQb1K.png)